 Say hello to your dues-paying members for Season 12.
-It's not too late to join the list and earn a $5 discount for this weekend's Weasel Moot and eligibility for Season 12 awards.
+It's not too late to join the list and gain eligibility for Season 12 awards, plus the right to vote in the upcoming Sneak election.
 You can pay your dues--$25, $10 for students--right here.
 Dues pay for the website, our Meetup site, the annual club and Royale awards, and more.
 We appreciate your support!

 As we march toward our 100th game, we'll feature classic game reports every five games.
 Here's my write-up from Game No. 3, which was played Jan.
 21, 2006, at my home in Chicago.
 Game 3 was notable because it brought to the club Christian Kline, Greg Duenow and Thom Comstock.
 Those three have played in a combined 81 games, and Greg and Thom helped build the club in the years before the Sneak.